Long Fin Killie: Recurring themes

 All of the band's albums had one-word titles honouring public icons who died at early ages: escape artist Harry Houdini, actor Rudolph Valentino and pilot Amelia Earhart, respectively.
 Their releases almost all featured intricate woodcut-style graphic design; Valentino used woodcuts by 16th-century printmaker Albrecht Dürer.

+Many of the lyrics featured on Valentino address issues such as racism, sexism and misogyny.
+In an 1996 interview with Lollipop Magazine, when asked about the repetition of certain lyrical phrases, Luke Sutherland explained: "It’s sort of a continuation of the music.
+Houdini was mostly about racism and sexism, and Valentino is a continuation of that, with the focus a little more on the sexism".

 Post-breakup work

 Following the band's break-up, its former members moved on to other projects.
 Sutherland helmed the slightly more accessible group Bows, which released its albums on Too Pure.
 Sutherland now lives in London and has written the novels Jelly Roll (described by L.S. as "vaguely autobiographical"; Anchor, 1998), Sweetmeat (Anchor, 2002), and Venus As A Boy (Bloomsbury, 2004).
 He has also played violin with fellow Scottish band Mogwai.
-He is currently a member of the band Rev Magnetic.
+After Bows and Long Fin Killie, he played in Music A.M. and he is currently a member of the band Rev Magnetic.

 Greig now lives in Stockholm, Sweden, and runs the independent record label Cocohippo.
 He also performs his own music under the moniker Wilma Cakebread.
-Turner lives in London and records his own music under the name disco haircut astronaut.
+Turner lives in London and records his own music under the name Disco Haircut Astronaut.

+Kenneth McEwan published a post-apocalyptic novel, Ghosts of Yule, in 2008.
+He now lives in England with his family and wife, making solo electronic music.